 Marcus Woodson was named Florida State’s defensive backs coach and defensive passing game coordinator on Jan.
 25, 2020.

-Woodson, who spent the previous two seasons as Auburn’s defensive backs coach and added recruiting coordinator duties for 2019, reunites with Norvell after coaching on his Memphis staff in 2016 and 2017.
+Woodson, who spent the previous two seasons as Auburn’s defensive backs coach and added recruiting coordinator duties for 2019, reunited with Mike Norvell after coaching on his Memphis staff in 2016 and 2017.
 Woodson has also previously coached at multiple stops with FSU offensive coordinator Kenny Dillingham and running backs coach David Johnson.